Compressing Language Models for Specialized Domains: Abstract

 \section{Abstract}

-Compression techniques such as pruning and quantization offer a solution for more efficient deployment of language models (LMs), albeit with small performance drops in benchmark performance.
+Language models (LMs) excel at tasks across diverse domains, yet require substantial computational resources during inference.
+Compression techniques such as pruning and quantization offer a practical path towards efficient LM deployment, exemplified by their ability to preserve performance on general-purpose benchmarks.
 However, general-purpose LM compression methods can negatively affect performance in specialized domains (e.g. biomedical or legal).
-Recent work has sought to address this, yet requires computationally expensive full-parameter fine-tuning.
-To this end, we propose cross-calibration, a novel training-free approach for improving the domain performance of compressed LMs.
-Our approach effectively leverages Hessian-based sensitivity to identify weights that are influential for both in-domain and general performance.
-Through extensive experimentation, we demonstrate that cross-calibration substantially outperforms existing approaches on domain-specific tasks, without compromising general performance.
-Notably, these gains come without additional computational overhead, displaying remarkable potential towards extracting domain-specialized compressed models from general-purpose LMs.\footnote{\url{https://github.com/mlsw/domain-compression}}
+Recent work has sought to address this issue, but requires a computationally expensive full-parameter fine-tuning pipeline.
+To this end, we propose \ours{}, a novel calibration method designed to improve the in-domain performance of compressed LMs in a post-training setting.
+Through extensive experimentation, we demonstrate that \ours{} substantially outperforms existing approaches on domain-specific tasks and preserves general performance.
+Notably, these performance gains are achieved while also reducing the computational cost of LM compression.\footnote{\url{https://github.com/mlsw/domain-compression}}